-Barrett tries to tell her that it won’t serve either she nor Frank to shoulder the blame because the jury would believe them both guilt.
-In a moment of honesty she tries to save Frank’s neck.
+Barrett tries to tell her that it won’t serve either her or Frank to shoulder the blame because the jury would believe them both guilty.
+In a moment of honesty, she tries to save Frank’s neck.
 Seeming less like a crazy girl and in more control of her powers now in the aftermath of what she has done, inadvertently killing her father, she wants to take responsibility for the murders herself, not wanting anyone to defend her and that she acted alone.

 Diane confesses to the crime-“But I’m telling the truth.”